kenta-05/journal/Articles/en/seattle-1.md

 ## Arrived!!
 After 14 hours on the airplane, I finally arrived!
 After picking up a baggage at lane, I passed the immigration check.
 It was 1:30PM, so I sought to go to hotel.
 But, I struggled a lot to just do such thing.
 I walked around airports for about 30 minutes, but I couldn't find the station to ride on a metro I wanted.

+After 30 minutes searching, I finally found the place to board on.
+I bought a ticket with a card and succeeded to get a train.
+I rode for about 20 minutes, it arrived at the nearest station to the hotel I reserved.
+I dropped there and head the hotel with rolling a suitcase.